sienar-cms/sienar/docs/guides/plugin-providers/adding-js.md

 ## Examples

 In each of our examples, we will add a single script to the `IScriptProvider`.
-Remember that you can chain `Add()` calls together because `IScriptProvider` exposes a fluent API.

 It is also worth noting that `ScriptResource` has an implicit cast operator from `string`, so if you call `Add()` with a `string` representing the URL of a script resource, it will implicitly convert that string to a `ScriptResource` with its `Src` property set to the value of the string.
 This simplifies adding simple JavaScript resources that don't require extra options such as `ScriptResource.IsAsync`.